Table of Contents

 During the early stages of building a SaaS startup, high-level sales projections might be enough to drive the direction of your company.
-But as a SaaS business grows, it becomes more and more critical to accurately forecast future revenue.
+But as a SaaS business grows, it becomes more and more critical to forecast future revenue accurately.

 At some point, most businesses need additional capital to fuel growth.
 And the reality is that any potential investor or lender will want to see a reliable revenue projection to understand when (or even if) they’ll get a return on their money.

-Besides raising capital, SaaS revenue forecasts are crucial for making important business decisions as the company grows.
-For example, you’ll be able to estimate when you’ll need to hire additional employees or how much you can afford to spend on marketing.
+Besides raising capital, financial forecasting models are crucial for making important business decisions as the company grows.
+For example, you can estimate when you’ll need to hire additional employees or how much you can afford to spend on marketing.

 Read on to discover some best practices you can use to forecast revenue for your SaaS business.

 First, you should define the revenue metrics that you want to measure based on the products your SaaS business offers.
-Here are a few different types of revenue metrics to consider:
+Here are a few different types of revenue metrics to consider for startup financial models:

-• Existing revenue comes from customers that already have ongoing subscriptions.
-This is usually tracked with the monthly recurring revenue (MRR) metric, which is calculated using the number of customers and average amount billed for a given month.
+- Existing revenue comes from customers with ongoing subscriptions.
+This is usually tracked with the monthly recurring revenue (MRR) metric, calculated using the number of customers and the average amount billed for a given month.

-• New revenue comes from the additional sale of new subscriptions.
-This can often be based on historical sales data as well as the strength of your sales pipeline.
+- New revenue comes from the additional sale of new subscriptions.
+This can often be based on historical sales data and the strength of your sales pipeline.

 Try Different Types of Revenue Forecasting